molily/molily.de/_posts/2020-11-21-testing-angular.md

 So far, we have written low-level end-to-end tests.
 They find individual elements by hard-coded test id, check their content and click on them.
 This is fine for small tests.

 But if the page logic is complex and there are diverse cases to test, the test becomes an unmanageable pile of low-level instructions.
-It is hard to find the gist of these tests, and they are hard to change.
+It is hard to find the gist of these tests and they are hard to change.

 A page object organizes numerous low-level instructions into a few high-level interactions.
 What are the high-level interactions in the Flickr search app?